jphickey/cfe-eds-framework/README.md

 the directory name containing the module must match the name of the module listed in `targets.cmake` exactly.
 It is recommended to use all lowercase names to avoid issues with case senstivity in file systems, and avoid any sort of punctuation aside from underscores.

+### Subtrees and Tags ###

+git implments a single/unified namespace for tags, and as a result the tags of any repository added as a remote per the above will also fetch the tags of that remote, and create local tags of the same name.
+If tags are simply named, such as e.g. `v2.4.0`, then it is possible to get duplicate/conflicting tags between subtree repositories.

+To avoid this issue, it is recommended to fetch with `--no-tags` for repositories used as subtrees.
+This can be configured persistently using the command:

+    git config remote.${name}.tagOpt --no-tags

+Where `${name}` represents the name of the remote.
+The result should be equivalent to specifying the `--no-tags` option on all fetches from this remote.

+**OPTIONAL**: Translate tags when fetching and introduce a namespace prefix

+It is also fairly simple to add and explicit specification to fetch tags but translate them into a namespace.
+This can be done by editing the `.git/config` file within the base repository, and adding a line to each remote used with subtrees:

+    fetch = +refs/tags/*:refs/tags/${name}-*

+Again, where `${name}` represents the name of the remote.
+This creates a local tag with the same name but with a prefix based on the remote name, thereby avoiding tag conflicts.
+Note that one still needs to use the `--no-tags` option per above, otherwise two tags will be locally created, one with the prefix and one without the prefix.

 ## Further information